revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 ## Technical

-1. Why we need `Spring JDBC` when we already have Java JDBC?
+1. Why do we need `Spring JDBC` when we already have Java JDBC?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)